RiverQ378/Linewidth_Distribution_Fit/README.md

 1. Launch the Application

-​	Locate the compiled executable file (`line.exe`) in your directory.
+​	Locate the compiled executable file (`linewidth_finalversion1.exe`) in your directory.

 ​	Double-click the file to launch the application (no Python environment required).